-- (a) A person may appeal any decision of the department of revenue concerning the issuance, rejection, suspension, or revocation of a license provided for by this chapter to the district court of the first judicial district. - (b) An appeal pursuant to subsection (8)(a) must be made by filing a complaint setting forth the grounds for relief and the nature of relief demanded with the district court within 30 days following receipt of notice of the department's final decision. - (8)(9) Licenses and endorsements issued to adult-use providers and adult-use marijuana-infused products providers under this chapter must be renewed annually. - (9)(10) (a) The department shall provide the names and phone numbers of adult-use providers and adult-use marijuana-infused products providers persons licensed under this chapter and the city, town, or county where registered licensed premises and testing laboratories are located to the public on the department's website.
-The Except as provided in subsection (10)(b), the department may not disclose the physical location or address of an adult-use provider, adult-use marijuana-infused products provider, adult-use dispensary, or testing laboratory a marijuana business. - (b) The department may share the physical location or address of a marijuana business with another state agency, political subdivision, and the state fire marshal. - (10)(11) The department may not prohibit an adult use provider, adult-use marijuana infused products provider, a cultivator, manufacturer, or adult-use dispensary licensee operating in compliance with the requirements of this chapter from operating at a shared location with a provider, marijuana-infused products provider, or dispensary as defined in50-46-302if the provider, marijuana-infused products provider, or dispensary is owned by the same person medical marijuana dispensary. - (11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information other than government-issued identification to determine the consumer's age or require the recording of

-1 personal information about consumers other than information typically required in a retail transaction.
-A 2 licensee that scans a person's driver's license using an electronic reader to determine the person's age: 3 (a) may only use data or metadata from the scan determine the person's age; 4 (b) may not transfer or sell that data or metadata to another party; and 5 (c) shall permanently delete any data or metadata from the scan within 180 days, unless otherwise 6 provided for in this chapter or by the department.
-7 (13) (a) Except as provided in subsection (13)(b), licenses issued by the department under this 8 chapter are nontransferable.
-9 (b) A licensee may sell its marijuana business, including live plants, inventory, and material assets to 10 a person who is licensed by the department under the provisions of this chapter.
-The department may, in its 11 discretion, issue a temporary license to the acquiring party to facilitate the transfer of the licensee's marijuana 12 business.
-13 (14) A person who is not a controlling beneficial owner in a licensee may not receive or otherwise 14 obtain an ownership interest in a licensee that results in the person becoming a controlling beneficial owner 15 unless the licensee notifies, in writing, the department of the proposed transaction, and the department 16 determines that the person qualifies for ownership under the provisions of this chapter."
-17 18 Section 42.
-Section 16-12-105, MCA, is amended to read: 19 "16-12-105.
-(Effective October 1, 2021 January 1, 2022) Department responsibility to monitor 20 and assess marijuana production, testing, sales, and license revocation.
-(1) (a) The department shall 21 implement a system for tracking marijuana, marijuana concentrate, and marijuana infused and marijuana 22 products from either the seed or the seedling stage until the marijuana, marijuana concentrate, or marijuana- 23 infused product it is sold to a consumer or registered cardholder.
-24 (b) The system must: 25 (i) ensure that the marijuana, marijuana concentrate, or marijuana-infused product and marijuana 26 products cultivated, manufactured, possessed, and sold under this chapter is are not sold or otherwise provided 27 to an individual who is under 21 years of age and who is not a medical marijuana-unless that person is a 28 registered cardholder; and
+1 (8)(9) Licenses and endorsements issued to adult-use providers and adult-use marijuana-infused 2 products providers under this chapter must be renewed annually.
+3 (9)(10) - (a) The department shall provide the names and phone numbers of adult-use providers and 4 adult-use marijuana-infused products providers persons licensed under this chapter and the city, town, or 5 county where registered licensed premises and testing laboratories are located to the public on the 6 department's website.
+The Except as provided in subsection (10)(b), the department may not disclose the 7 physical location or address of an adult-use provider, adult-use marijuana-infused products provider, adult-use 8 dispensary, or testing laboratory a marijuana business.
+9 (b) The department may share the physical location or address of a marijuana business with another 10 state agency, political subdivision, and the state fire marshal.
+11 (10)(11) The department may not prohibit an adult-use provider, adult-use marijuana-infused products 12 provider, a cultivator, manufacturer, or adult-use dispensary licensee operating in compliance with the 13 requirements of this chapter from operating at a shared location with a provider, marijuana-infused products 14 provider, or dispensary as defined in50-46-302if the provider, marijuana-infused products provider, or 15 dispensary is owned by the same person medical marijuana dispensary.
+16 (11)(12) The department may not adopt rules requiring a consumer to provide an adult-use provider, 17 adult-use marijuana-infused products provider, or adult-use dispensary a licensee with identifying information 18 other than government-issued identification to determine the consumer's age or require the recording of 19 personal information about consumers other than information typically required in a retail transaction.
+A 20 licensee that scans a person's driver's license using an electronic reader to determine the person's age: 21 (a) may only use data or metadata from the scan determine the person's age; 22 (b) may not transfer or sell that data or metadata to another party; and 23 (c) shall permanently delete any data or metadata from the scan within 180 days, unless otherwise 24 provided for in this chapter or by the department.
+25 (13) (a) Except as provided in subsection (13)(b), licenses issued by the department under this 26 chapter are nontransferable.
+27 (b) A licensee may sell its marijuana business, including live plants, inventory, and material assets to 28 a person who is licensed by the department under the provisions of this chapter.
+The department may, in its discretion, issue a temporary license to the acquiring party to facilitate the transfer of the licensee's marijuana business.

+(14) A person who is not a controlling beneficial owner in a licensee may not receive or otherwise obtain an ownership interest in a licensee that results in the person becoming a controlling beneficial owner unless the licensee notifies, in writing, the department of the proposed transaction, and the department determines that the person qualifies for ownership under the provisions of this chapter."

+"16-12-105.
+(Effective October 1, 2021 January 1, 2022) Department responsibility to monitor and assess marijuana production, testing, sales, and license revocation.
+(1) (a) The department shall implement a system for tracking marijuana, marijuana concentrate, and marijuana-infused and marijuana products from either the seed or the seedling stage until the marijuana, marijuana concentrate, or marijuana-infused product it is sold to a consumer or registered cardholder.